ygame11092017/ykit-wiki/server/README.md

 | success response      | {"status": "1", "msg":""} |
 | Failure response      | {"status": "error_code", "msg":"reason"} |

-## 7. Giftcode integration
+## 7. Giftcode
-- This is your own API to use gift code in game
+- This is your own API to use gift code into game

 - Method: GET